Resonant Echoes logo

 Resonant Echoes

 Scholars and subject-matter experts are integrated into the full stack.
-They shape the voice, ground the knowledge, set the guardrails, and see how learners engage.
+They shape the voice, ground the knowledge, set the guardrails, and see how students engage.
 Educators get a default option that's already built for their classroom.

 The expertise, the relationship, and the observability.
 All in one place.